Farrington Gurney

-Farrington Gurney is a village and civil parish in Somerset, England located at the foot of the Mendip Hills on the junction of the A37 and A362.
-It has a population of 901.
+Farrington Gurney is a village and civil parish in Bath and North East Somerset, England.
+It lies at the foot of the Mendip Hills around the junction of the A37 and A362, about 2 mi north-west of Midsomer Norton.
+The parish had a population of 906 at the 2021 census.

 History

-In the Domesday Book, the village was known as Ferentone.
+In the Domesday Book, the village was recorded as Ferentone.
 The second part of the name is believed to come from the Gournays, its ancient possessors, including Robert de Gournay in 1225.
 When Sir Thomas de Gournay was implicated in the murder of Edward II at Berkeley Castle, his estates were confiscated; Farrington was later annexed to the Duchy of Cornwall.

 The parish was part of the hundred of Chewton.

 The manor house is believed to date from 1637, and the old parsonage from around 1700.

-Local industry included coal mining on the Somerset coalfield from around 1780 to sometime in the 1920s.
+Ccoal mining on the Somerset coalfield began in the 17th century.
+Farrington Gurney Colliery operated from around 1738 until 1923.

 An unstaffed railway station, or "halt", existed in the village from 11 July 1927 to 2 November 1959, when the Bristol and North Somerset Railway line closed.

-RAF Air Crash
+RAF aircraft crash

-On 17 September 1944 a Royal Air Force, Airspeed Horsa I (RJ113) was taking part in Operation Market Garden.
-While en-route the aircraft exploded which caused the tail to separate and the glider crashed near Farrington Gurney, killing the two pilots and all 21 paratroopers of the 9th Field Company RE (Airborne).
+On 17 September 1944 a Royal Air Force Airspeed Horsa I (RJ113) was taking part in Operation Market Garden.
+While en-route the aircraft exploded which caused the tail to separate and the glider crashed at Double Hills near Farrington Gurney, killing the two pilots and all 21 paratroopers of the 9th Field Company RE (Airborne).